113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 </dl>

-You can view the above list of command parameters and examples using the following command:
+You can view the previous list of command parameters and examples using the following command:

 ```
 cf ba resource-metrics-history -help